 - 2 tbsp tapioca, arrowroot or corn flour note: watch out for arrowroot flours sometimes having preservative 220 in them.

-- Half cup almond meal best when you've milled it freshly yourself if you can!
+- Half cup almond meal (blitzing your own fresh is the best for the recipe but don't stress yourself over it!) best when you've milled it freshly yourself if you can!
 Trust me on that one!

 - Half tsp baking powder

 - Quarter cup chocolate chips / chopped chocolate

 - Pre heat your oven to 180C / 350F fan forced (10 degrees more for non fan forced)

 - Combine melted butter and cocoa powder

 - Add eggs, sugar and vanilla and beat until smooth for 1 minute.
 If using a thermomix, 6 seconds, speed 6 will do it.

 - Mix in almond meal, corn/tapioca flour, baking powder and choc chips and turn by hand until just mixed (or speed 1 thermomix, 10 seconds)